 The designer will scoff, the strategist will say it’s the whole package that matters, and you know what – it’s kind of true.
 The whole team brings something to the table but at the end of the day a good message with well-written copy will cut through.
 Simply put, the copywriters are in charge of the words.
 This goes beyond just great sentences, the best copywriters know how to say more with less.

 The Developer floats in and out of the planning and implementation phases of an email campaign.

-They work closely with the strategist and designer off the top to ensure that the objective of an email campaign be accomplished with the variables we have in place.
-They also ensure that the design will in fact be responsive to different devices and inboxes.
+They work closely with the strategist and designer off the top to ensure that the objective of an email campaign is accomplished with the variables we have in place.
+They also ensure that the design will, in fact, be responsive to different devices and inboxes.
 Finally, they take control of optimization practices to ensure things like segmentation are properly set up, and necessary integrations are enabled.

-Finally, the Data Engineer plays a crucial role in helping the developer make the most of the integrations, and the Strategist understand performance of campaigns.
+Finally, the Data Engineer plays a crucial role in helping the developer make the most of the integrations, and the Strategist understands the performance of campaigns.